databrickslabs/overwatch/docs-compose/overwatch_docs/content/GettingStarted/Configuration.md

 )
 ```

-**NOTE** The connection string stored in the *ehConnString* above is stored as a secret since it contains a key.
+**NOTE** The connection string stored in the *ehConnScopeKeyString* above is stored as a secret since it contains a key.

 **THIS IS NOT THE KEY** but the actual connection string from the SAS Policy.
 To find this follow the path in the
 Azure portal below.